Windows OS Hub

 Select one of the preconfigured set of privileges (Delegate the following common tasks):

-2. Reset user passwords and force password change at next logon;
+• Reset user passwords and force password change at the next logon;

-10. Reset inetOrgPerson passwords and force password change at next logon;
+• Reset inetOrgPerson passwords and force password change at the next logon;

-Or create your own delegation task (Create a custom task to delegate).
-I will select the second option.
+Or create a custom task to delegate.
+I choose the second option.

 Create a custom task to delegate AD permissions

-Select the type of AD objects on which you want to grant administrative privileges.
+Select the type of AD objects you want to grant administrative permissions to.
 Since we want to grant control over user accounts, select the User Object item.
-If you want to provide permissions to create or delete users in the OU, select the options Create/Delete selected objects in this folder.
-In our example we don’t grant these privileges.
+If you want to grant the permissions to create or delete users in the OU, select the options Create/Delete selected objects in this folder.
+In our example, we don’t grant such privileges.

 delegation control wizard - user objects

-In the list of permissions you need to select those you want to delegate.
-In our example, we’ll select the privileges to unlock account (Read lockoutTime and Write lockoutTime) and to reset a password (Reset password).
+In the list of permissions, select the ones you want to delegate.
+In our example, we’ll select the privileges to unlock user accounts (Read lockoutTime and Write lockoutTime) and to reset a password (Reset password).

-In order the HelpDesk team can identify the source of the account lockouts in the domain, you must grant them the privilege to search security logs on the domain controllers.
+For the HelpDesk team to identify the source of the account lockouts in the domain, you must permit them to search the security logs on the domain controllers.

 delegate control permissions to unlock account and reset user password in ad

-Click Next, and confirm the delegation of the selected privileges on the last screen.
+Click Next, and confirm the delegation of the selected permissions on the last screen.

 finish delegation control wizard

-Under a user account from the HelpDesk group try to reset a password of a user from the OU Users using PowerShell:
+Now, under a user account from the HelpDesk group try to reset the password of the user from the target OU using PowerShell:

 Set-ADAccountPassword gchaufourier -Reset -NewPassword (ConvertTo-SecureString -AsPlainText “P@ssdr0w1” -Force -Verbose) –PassThru

-The password should be reset successfully (if it corresponds to the domain password policy).
+The password should reset successfully (if it matches the domain password policy).

 New-ADUser -Name gmicheaux -Path 'OU=Users,OU=Paris,OU=FR,DC=woshub,DC=com' -Enabled $true

-An access error will appear since you haven’t delegated the privilege to create new AD accounts.
+An access denied error should appear since you haven’t delegated the rights to create new AD accounts.

-To control the users you have delegated some privileges, you can use the domain controller security logs.
-For example, you can track who has reset a user password in the domain, who created a user account in AD or changes in sensitive AD groups.
+You can use domain controller security logs to audit the actions of users to whom you have delegated administrative permissions.
+For example, you can track who created a user account in AD or look for membership changes in sensitive AD groups.

 By default, any domain user can join up to 10 computers to the domain.
-When adding the 11th computer, this error message appears:
+When adding the 11th computer, an error will appear:

 Your computer could not be joined to the domain.
 You have exceeded the maximum number of computer accounts you are allowed to create in this domain.
 Contact your system administrator to have this limit reset or increased.